 I am always on the lookout for interesting pheasant recipes, and this one really caught my eye: It’s from Michael Psilakis, one of the best Greek chefs in the country, and who happens to also be a hunter!

 An offhanded remark leads me down the rabbit hole in search of the mysterious – yet ubiquitous – mallow plant.
 Who knew how important this weed was to the Eastern Mediterranean?

 Year after year in my new home here in Northern California, I feel myself sinking down roots and developing new traditions.
-One of them is curing my own olives, which begins for me in early October.
+One of them is to cure green olives, which begins for me in early October.
 On some crisp autumn Saturday, I will head out into one of the many public parks near my home

 I have been making a lot of sausages lately, and as each batch will typically give me some new insight into this craft, I have much to tell from my recent adventures.
 You can learn all kinds of things from books on the subject; I recently went through a quick review of my sausage-making library.
 But

 Every year or so Holly and I host a Greek-themed, springtime hootenany we call our Big Fat Greek Parties.
 We roast goats and lambs, eat octopus, sometimes grill sardines.
 But the mainstay of the party food is always this more or less traditional Greek loukaniko sausage.
 Loukaniko is an ancient sausage, dating back to Classical times.

 I first made these fennel cookies for our annual Big Fat Greek Party, a festival of all things Greek we hold every spring.
 They’ve been dubbed Bacchus Biscuits.
 I support that.
 They turned out to be quite a hit, much to my relief — I’d never made them before the party.
 They are a riff off